oracle/opengrok/CONTRIBUTING.md

 Asking questions via creating new [discussion](https://github.com/oracle/opengrok/discussions) is fine.

-Feel free to add a Copyright line to the source files wehre you made non-trivial changes.
+Feel free to add a Copyright line to the source files where you made non-trivial changes.

 1. Ensure there is an issue created to track and discuss the fix or enhancement you intend to submit.